basham/swit-workshop-a11y/slides.md

 - Join Slack channels.

 Note:
 There are a lot of ways we address this problem.
 First, you can improve your knowledge.
 Research how assistive technology is used.
 Study the WCAG and ARIA documentation to better understand the vastness of the specs.
 Especially if you're a designer, investigate inclusive design practices.
-The IU Knowledge Base provides a lot of guideance, especially tailored for the work we do.
+The IU Knowledge Base provides a lot of guidance, especially tailored for the work we do.
 You can talk and teach about accessibility, both within your team and among the teams you work with.
 There are a number of forums in which you talk about accessibility.
 The #topic-accessibility-web channel being of them on the iu-uits Slack workspace.